-Chlorine and chloramines in your drinking water might not be considered harmful in small amounts, but they can leave a bad taste in your mouth.
-Generally, these water treatment chemicals used in water to keep it free from dangerous elements can also add unwanted odors or flavors.
+According to EPA studies, chlorine and chloramines in your drinking water are not considered harmful in small amounts, but they can leave a bad taste in your mouth.
+Chloramines, a combination of chlorine and ammonia, provide long-lasting disinfection as your water moves through pipes to your home.

-Chloramines are present in nearly all municipal-processed water sources, most businesses that rely on completely pure, filtered water typically install commercial reverse osmosis systems to remove all water chemicals and contaminants from their water.
+Chloramines are present in nearly all municipal-processed water sources.
+Most businesses that rely on entirely pure, filtered water should install a commercial reverse osmosis system removing all chemicals and contaminants from their water.
 Commercial reverse osmosis systems provide long-lasting disinfection of water moving through pipes and are more cost-effective.